JsonTology.instantiate Compile-time + Runtime

 }

-// ✓ Do this - surface the error list
+// Correct approach: use validate() to surface the structured error list

 if (!errs.ok) {